Coot Eurasian Fulica atra

 I like this image for the way the overall grey pathos provides the setting for that patch of bright red and green at its focus.

-a little innocent game
+an innocent little game

 One of the attractions of birds partly acclimated to human disturbance is it enables a closeness more wilder cousins shun.
 I personally draw the line at zoos or bird ‘parks’ where birds are essentially caged.
 Sure you can get amazingly close images but where’s the skill or satisfaction in that?
 But I will go explore urban parkland etc. This afternoon I’m exploiting that moral loophole, again, within the University of Stirling campus.
-Julie has just been ‘doctored’ and we’re walking a path around the wee lochan (big pond), before we go a eatin’ and a drinkin’ to celebrate.
+Julie has just been ‘doctored’ and we’re walking a path around the wee lochan (big pond), before we go an eatin’ and a drinkin’ to celebrate.

 A moorhen ahead of us scuttles through the vegetation bordering the lochan and hence into the water and fringing reeds.
 I catch up and try to get pretty picture as I walk alongside her.
 But the plants are dense and all I get to see are transient snippets, little glimpses.
 She carries on swimming amongst senescent plants, I carry on walking to get ahead of her, looking for a small open area where I might get a picture.
 She appears, but swims though the gap too fast for me, way too fast actually, I walk ahead again, find another patch, she appears, too fast again, I walk ahead……. rinse repeat, again and again this happens.
 It become a game, I can see it now, she’s playing hide and seek with me, well why not?